bdferr/wat-test-project/README.md

 6. Matt Mode.
 Roughly 90% of our co-workers are named Matt, so add a challenge mode where you only present the users with a Matt. **This was already done.**
 7. Hint mode.
 As people wait, faces disappear until only the correct one is left.

-My own ideas, already implemented, are here:
+My own ideas, already implemented in wta-app1.html, wta-app-de.html and wta-app-it.html, are here:

 8. Sort people by the last letter of their last names.